VIRTUAL OPEN MIC NIGHT 2020-21 Dates

 Act 3 – Comedy Improv

 Get performance experience.
 Work on your confidence.
-Or just come for the show and party afterwards to meet new and old friends.
 If you’d like to sing a Broadway song or perform a monologue or scene, email Liz at LFredette@MacGuffinTF.com to get a place on the performance list.

-Music & Lyrics and Musical Direction by John Rea
+Book by Colin Borden, Music and Lyrics by John Rea

 Directed by Liz Fredette

 Beatrice (aka Bea), a senior at the prestigious Birnam University, is given an assignment to adapt a play by Shakespeare and set it in a community to which she belongs.
 She chooses her secret society Verbis et Decessus, casually called Verse & Dagger by its members, where she translates the battle for leader of Rome into a power struggle amongst the eldest society members that goes horribly wrong.

 Join us as we see Shakespeare’s original tale unfold in Bea’s imagination as she completes her final project.

 We will release one (Shakespearean) act per night at 7 PM starting on Wednesday, May 5th.